 - Arranging for holistic therapies, such as massage therapy or acupuncture to enhance comfort

-Kinkaid Private Care Provides High Quality Palliative Care at Home Los Angeles
+Kinkaid Private Nursing Care Coordinates High Quality Palliative Care at Home Los Angeles

-Kinkaid Private Care is a full-service private home nursing provider that offers palliative home heath services.
-The founder of Kinkaid Private Care specialized in elder care, palliative care, and hospice care, and is dedicated to providing the very best private nursing care to clients.
-Professional and compassionate, the Kinkaid Private Care team will coordinate palliative care home nurses to help enhance you or your loved ones comfort level and improve their quality of life.
-For more information, please contact Kinkaid Private Care today at (877) 388-6373.
+Kinkaid Private Nursing Care coordinates palliative care at home.
+Professional and compassionate, the Kinkaid Private Nursing Care team will coordinate palliative care home nurses to help enhance you or your loved ones comfort level and improve their quality of life.
+For more information, please contact Kinkaid Private Nursing Care today at (877) 388-6373.